-Mike Sutton is a reader in criminology at Nottingham Trent University who has used google, in order to track down the provenience of certain quotes that are often attributed wrongly.
+is was a reader in criminology at Nottingham Trent University who used google, in order to track down the provenience of certain quotes that are often attributed wrongly.
 He now thinks he has sufficient evidence to conclude that both Charles Darwin and Alfred Wallace plagiarized Patrick Matthew (1831.
 On Naval Timber and Arboriculture) and stole Matthew's idea of evolution through natural selection from it.

 But what if some crucial source was missing from Google Books and any other online archive?
 What if a common predecessor was the hidden source of similarities between Darwin and Matthew?